 Stakeholder Date Summary of Comments Action watercourse and/or interference with a wetland would require written approval from UTRCA.
 To consider incorporating regulatory requirements of the Clean Water Act and Source Protection Plan.
 UTRCA for review during the public review period.
 In addition, no works related to the listed (i.e. construction) will take place.
 COTTFN 03-Apr-19 COTTFN confirmed receipt of Notice of Commencement.
 Noted that this study is located within the London Township Treaty area (1796) as well as the Big Bear Creek Additions to Reserve (ATR) land selection area, and COTTFN's Traditional Territory.
 Requested to remain on the stakeholder list and send notification via email.
 Comment filed.
 Revised stakeholder list to include new email address.
-Oneida Nation of the Thames lation of 05-Apr-19 come out to the community and present the Comment filed.
+Oneida Nation of the Thames 05-Apr-19 Confirmed receipt of Notice of Commencement.
+Encouraged team to come out to the community and present the project to the Oneida Environment Department.
+Comment filed.
 Team contacted Oneida to set up date for presentation.
 CJDL Consulting Engineering 29-Apr-19 Confirmed receipt of Notice of Commencement.
 Requested to remain on the stakeholder list and suggested adding two additional contacts from CJDL.
 Comment filed.Stakeholder list updated.
-Resident Resident interested in more information about the study.
+Resident 16-May-19 Resident interested in more information about the study.
 Is currently a home owner in Dorchester on septic system.
 Comment filed.
-GMBP issued response with date and information for upcoming Public Information Centre.
-MECP 29-May-19 Acknowledged receipt of Notice of Commencement.
+GMBP issued response with date and information for upcoming Public Information Centre. МЕСР 29-May-19 Acknowledged receipt of Notice of Commencement.
 Provided list of Indigenous Communities for consultation.
 Comment filed.
 GMBP provided list of indigenous communities with information presented at the Public Information as well as an opportunity to learn more about the study.
 RW Stratford Consulting Inc. 05-Jun-19 Requested an electronic copy of materials presented at Public Information Centre.
 Comment filed.
 GMBP provided link for download which includes materials presented at Public Information Centre.